iTwin/connector-samples/cobie-excel-connector/README.md

 const component = new pcf.ElementNode(this, { key: "Component", model: phyModel, dmo: elements.Component, category: spaceCategory });
 ```

-Recall XLSXLoader, which is defined [here](https://github.com/iTwin/connector-samples/blob/d5dd3d2b78b3372f288e99ba4e256d3151dd0f52/cobie-excel-connector/src/COBieConnector.ts#L47) and wrapped by a special ElementNode -- LoaderNode -- to be persisted as a [RepositoryLink Element](https://www.itwinjs.org/reference/imodeljs-backend/elements/repositorylink/) in iModel.
-It's always a good practice to persist Loader in iModel to keep track of Loaders.

 All the Nodes are defined under [COBieConnector.ts](https://github.com/iTwin/connector-samples/blob/main/cobie-excel-connector/src/COBieConnector.ts).
 ElementNode, RelationshipNode, and RelatedElementNode can attach ElementDMO, RelationshipDMO, and RelatedElementDMO respectively so that multiple instances of Element, Relationship, RelatedElement classes can be populated.

 ### Run COBieConnector